Digitalis: Systematics

 In their 2000 book about Digitalis, Luckner and Wichtl continued to uphold Werner's classification of the 19 species, but molecular studies into the phylogeny of the genus published in 2004 found that although four of Werner's sections were supported by the genetics, the section Tubiflorae was polyphyletic, and that the species D. lutea and D. viridiflora should be placed in the section Grandiflorae.
 This study, as well as a number of other studies published around that time, reunited the genus Isoplexis with Digitalis, increasing the number of species to 23.

 Peter Hadland Davis, an expert on the flora of Turkey, had used a different circumscription than Werner in his works, and recognised eight species in the country.
 A 2016 molecular phylogenetic study into the relationships of the Turkish species in the section Globiflorae aimed to reconcile this discrepancy, finding that the classification as proposed by Davis was largely correct: Globiflorae contained as distinct species D. cariensis, D. ferruginea, D. lamarckii, D. lanata and D. nervosa, and D. trojana was subsumed at the infraspecific rank as D. lanata subsp. trojana.
 This study listed 23 species: D. transiens, D. cedretorum, D. ikarica and D. fuscescens were not mentioned.
 D. parviflora and D. subalpina were not tested in this study, but the 2004 study found these two species situated within the section Globiflorae.

 Ecology

 Larvae of the foxglove pug, a moth, consume the flowers of the common foxglove for food.
 Other species of Lepidoptera eat the leaves, including the lesser yellow underwing.
+The shape of the foxglove's flowers makes it especially attractive to long-tongued bees, such as the common carder bee.
+The bright flowers attract the bee, which lands on the lower lip of the bloom before climbing up the tube.
+This means that the bee is likely to drop any pollen it may have collected from other foxgloves, thereby facilitating propagation.